-La Paz = Nuestra Señora Reina de La Paz/César E. Chávez National Monument

-NRHP = National Register of Historic Places

-SR = State Route
+La Paz = Nuestra Señora Reina de La Paz/César E. Chávez National Monument NRHP = National Register of Historic Places SR = State Route UPRR = Union Pacific Railroad

 The panoramic views of mountain peaks and ridges of the natural landscape are largely undisturbed except for SR 58, the UPRR corridor and its access roads, and the town of Keene.
 Broad oak and grassland-covered ridges and valleys contribute to the natural harmony of the area.
-Overall visual quality is moderately high to high.
+Overall visual guality is moderately high to high.